dhutapratama/docs/mocking.md

         );
     }

-In order to make this more convenient, you may use the `mock` method that is provided by Laravel's base test case class.
+In order to make this more convenient, you may use the `mock` method that is provided by Lets's base test case class.
 For example, the following example is equivalent to the example above:

     use App\Service;
     use Mockery\MockInterface;